Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 No, Benlysta isn’t a chemotherapy drug.
 It’s a type of drug called a monoclonal antibody (a biologic drug made from immune system cells).

-Chemotherapy drugs kill cells in your body that grow rapidly.
+Chemotherapy drugs kill cells in the body that grow rapidly.
 Cancer cells are usually fast-growing cells, so they’re affected by chemotherapy.
 However, some healthy cells (like hair cells) are also fast growing.
 Chemotherapy can also affect these growing healthy cells, which is why chemotherapy drugs can cause many side effects.

 Because Benlysta works in a specific part of your immune system, it may cause fewer side effects than a chemotherapy drug.

-Can I take Benlysta with antibiotics?
+Can I take antibiotics with Benlysta?

 If I’m having surgery, can I still use Benlysta?